Located just north of the cities of Kitchener and Waterloo, St Jacobs is a pretty town with an old fashioned feel.

 The Market is open all year round and opens its doors to shoppers at 7am on Thursdays and Saturdays, and also on Tuesdays during the summer.

-farmers bring their fresh fruits and vegetables, baked goods, preserves, and
+The local Mennonite and Amish farmers bring their fresh fruits and vegetables, baked goods, preserves, and Maple Syrup.

-At its peak in the summer time, the market has 600 vendors selling their wares of crafts, baking, meats, cheeses Mennonite furniture and clothes.
+At its peak in the summer time, the Farmers' Market has around 600 vendors and business people selling their wares of crafts, baking, meats, fruits & vegetables, cheeses Mennonite furniture and clothes.

 There are often Buskers - musicians, singers and jugglers for your entertainment.